quepasajefe/trading-library/transcripts-raw/05-draw-on-liquidity.md

-# Draw on Liquidity - 2025 Models Series Lecture
+# Draw on Liquidity - 2025 Model Series Lecture 05

 Hello there, I hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.